ibm-cloud-docs/EventStreams/messagehub116.md

 However, you can administer topics using the {{site.data.keyword.messagehub}} dashboard in the {{site.data.keyword.Bluemix_notm}} console or using the REST API.

-## Kafka Streams Reset
+## Kafka Streams reset
 {: #kafka_streams_reset }

-You can use this tool with {{site.data.keyboard.messagehub}} to reset the processing state of a Kafka Streams application, so you can reprocess its input from scratch.
+You can use this tool with {{site.data.keyword.messagehub}} to reset the processing state of a Kafka Streams application, so you can reprocess its input from scratch.
 Before you run this tool, ensure that your Streams application is fully stopped.

+For example:

 <pre>
 <code>